CSO Course Descriptions

-CSO Core Courses
+CSO Core Course Descriptions:

 This course covers the history, contexts and practices of public service.
 Students will define public service in a global context and reflect on their past and future roles as public servants.
 The course will explore the various roles public servants play and the various contexts in which they practice public service.